|

 Photograph Collection, 1905-1924

-33 b&w copy prints and 44 negatives
+33 B/W copy prints and 44 negatives

 SWCPC 305

-This collection contains photographs of individuals, groups of
+photographs of individuals, groups of individuals, architecture, street scenes;

-individuals, architecture, street scenes; bridges, cotton mills, interior scenes
+bridges, cotton mills, interior scenes.

-W. J. Klattenhoff was the son of M. F. Klattenhoff, a German farmer and land-colonizer who
+W. J. Klattenhoff was the son of M. F. Klattenhoff, a German farmer and

-settled three miles northwest of Slaton, Texas in 1911.
-His father once owned a store in
+land-colonizer who settled three miles northwest of Slaton, Texas in 1911.
+His

-Taylor, Texas, before he moved to the Lubbock County area.
-W. J. Klattenhoff was active in
+father once owned a store in Taylor, Texas, before he moved to the Lubbock

-the Republican Party in Texas State politics.
+County area.
+W. J. Klattenhoff was active in the Republican Party in Texas State

 Klattenhoff, William J.